 What healthcare services are covered by health insurance?

-Health insurance entitles those in need of protection to basic medical care.
+Health insurance entitles those in need of protection to basic medical care (German, French, Italian).
 However, the choice of medical practitioner is limited and they are requested to follow the instruction provided by the relevant authorities in the allocating canton.
 The authority will indicate whom they should turn to in the event of illness, accident, mental health issues or pregnancy.